-The Englishman topped the timesheets on the opening day of practice for the Indy Lights presented by Cooper Tires with a lap of 1 minute, 16.0981 in the No. 27 Andretti Autosport car as practice came to a close.
+The Englishman topped the time sheets on the opening day of practice for the Indy Lights presented by Cooper Tires season-ending doubleheader -- the Soul Red Finale -- with a lap of 1 minute, 16.0981 seconds in the No. 27 Andretti Autosport car as practice came to a close.

 “We’ve got what we feel is a pretty good setup on the car.
 Temperatures and the conditions change quite a lot around here with the sand on track, it doesn’t help.
 Hopefully we can try to repeat this tomorrow and end the year on a high.”

-Sean Rayhall, who is returning to the series with Team Pelfrey, and title contender Ed Jones of Carlin were second and third respectively on the overall time charts.
-Rayhall turned a lap of 1:16.3290 in the afternoon session while Jones’ fast lap of 1:16.5086 stood up from the first session.
+Sean Rayhall, returning to the series this weekend with Team Pelfrey, and title contender Ed Jones of Carlin were second and third, respectively, on the overall time charts.
+Rayhall turned a lap of 1:16.3290 in the afternoon session, while Jones’ fast lap of 1:16.5086 stood up from the first session.

 Owen tops opening day of Pro Mazda practice